Teaching kindness in the classroom using rocks sounds crazy. However, we can stimulate chemicals in kids that make the kindness contagious.

 It is good to know that we are not doing all the teaching alone.
 Mother Nature will reinforce these lessons throughout the girls’ lives.
 She will reward them with good mental and physical health, strong connections with others, and those little chemical highs.
 And, maybe, we won’t need to have so many chats about social issues.

-Linda would love to meet you on her Facebook page or you can ask to have her articles delivered to your inbox below.
+Linda would love to meet you on her Facebook page or you can ask to have her blog articles delivered to your inbox below.